2023–24 Championnat National 2

-The 2023–24 Championnat National 2 is the 26th season of the fourth tier in the French football league system in its current format.
-This season the competition is contested by 56 clubs split geographically across four groups of 14 teams, a change from the previous season, as part of the restructuring of the French football league system.
-The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
-The competition starts on 28 August 2023 and concludes on 18 May 2024.
+The 2023–24 Championnat National 2 was the 26th season of the fourth tier in the French football league system in its current format.
+This season the competition was contested by 56 clubs split geographically across four groups of 14 teams, a change from the previous season, as part of the restructuring of the French football league system.
+The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.
+The competition began on 28 August 2023 and concluded on 18 May 2024.

 Teams

 On 13 July 2023, the FFF ratified the constitution of the competition, and published the groups.

 Changes from the 2022–23 season are: